genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 ## DictionaryBuilder

-This is a groovy script; it can be executed with `GenesisRun` or `VMRun`.

-`DictionaryBuilder` parses RDBMS schemas and uses this information to generate a Genesis dictionary.
+`DictionaryBuilder` connects to an RDBMS, parses schemas and uses this information to generate a Genesis dictionary.
 It supports MSSQL and Oracle databases.

 The script accepts a series of arguments to establish a connection to the database (e.g. user, password, host, etc) and some specific behaviour (e.g. product name, single dictionary file or composed, etc).